tbreuss/mithril-by-examples/lifecycle-methods.md

 ## onbeforeremove

 The onbeforeremove(vnode) hook is called before a DOM element is detached from the document.
-If a Promise is returned, Mithril only detaches the DOM element after the promise completes.
+If a Promise is returned, Mithril.js only detaches the DOM element after the promise completes.
 This hook is only called on the DOM element that loses its parentNode, but it does not get called in its child elements.

 [Show examples using ”onbeforeremove”](/tags/onbeforeremove/)